Rick-Anderson/Report/GroupTopicVersioning.md

           * include1.md
           * include2.md
           * ...
-      * class-libraries.md (`>= aspnetcore-3.1`, including possibly versioning within the file for different major releases)
+      * class-libraries.md (`>= aspnetcore-3.1`, including possibly versioning within the file for different major/minor releases)

+### Minor versions

+If a minor version doesn't exist as a group, we can continue to version within the file for that minor version.
+One just needs to ensure that the minor version is covered by the markdown file's version.
+That should be the case if adopting ranges for versions like `>= aspnetcore-5.0 < aspnetcore-6.0`.
+If one versions content in one of the files at 5.1, the build system should be able to cope with it.
+However, these remarks are theoretical at this point.

 ### Cross-links